FREE Security Quote

 LifeShield also offers much more than just home security.
 Thanks to LifeShield’s portability, it can be used as a baby monitor.
 You can check the main console each morning for the week’s weather or for any severe weather alerts in your area.
 Set personal notifications, so you’re reminded about upcoming birthdays and anniversaries; you can even set the system to let you know when it’s time to schedule routine home maintenance.

-Plus, thanks to LifeView™, a proprietary system offered only by LifeShield, you can remotely monitor and control your home’s system from anywhere in the world with your Blackberry, iPhone or Android smart phone or via secure internet portal.
+Plus, thanks to LifeView™, a proprietary system offered only by LifeShield, you can remotely monitor and control your home’s system from anywhere in the world with your iPhone or Android smart phone or via secure internet portal.

-No tools are needed to install the LifeShield security system in your home or apartment.
+No tools are needed to install the LifeShield security system in your home.
 When you open the LifeShield box, you’ll have everything you need to install your system.
 Plus, with no complicated wires or components and no mounting brackets or drilling, it’s easy to install LifeShield.
 In fact, you can have your whole house protected in about 60 minutes.
 That means you don’t need a technician coming into your home, disrupting your family’s schedule and getting a first-hand look at just how your home security system has been configured.

 You’re in complete control of your security system, and only you will know how your system is set up.

 Yes!
-LifeShield offers 2 ways of getting your home, apartment or business protected.
+LifeShield offers 2 ways of getting your home protected.
 Professional installation can be arranged and set up at the time of purchase.
 A certified LifeShield installer will set up your system and walk you through any questions you might have.
 But we also want you to know system setup is easy!
 Your LifeShield wireless security system comes complete with an instructional DVD that will walk you—step-by-step— through the simple installation process, which you can do even if you’re not especially handy.
 Of course, in the unlikely event that you do get stuck, you can always call one of our LifeShield trained Security Consultants based in our home office in Pennsylvania.

 LifeShield tech support is offered free.